Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 __Text Usage__

-The text should be very brief and follow the principles of [#Voice and Tone](Voice and Tone).
+The text should be very brief and follow the principles of [Voice and Tone](#voice-and-tone)

 __Action Options__